General Immunization FAQs

 Can a school deny school entry/attendance if a student if he or she has not received at least the first vaccination in a series?

-For school entrance and attendance, a student must provide proof of immunity or a valid medical or religious exemption or meet the definition of in process.
+For school entrance and attendance, a student must provide proof of immunity or a valid medical exemption or meet the definition of in process.
 Schools are required to exclude students who do not meet the requirements of one of those four categories.

 Can a school exclude a child who has an appointment for a vaccination?